skanev/evans/README.markdown

 1. Clone the repository
 2. Run `bundle install`
-3. Create a `config/database.yml` based on `config/database.yml.example'
+3. Create a `config/database.yml` based on `config/database.yml.example`
 4. Create a `config/site.yml` based on `config/site.yml.example`
 5. Set up the database with `rake db:create:all db:migrate`

-Done!
+6. Profit!

 If you want to get some test data, you can run: